okfde/handelsregister-backup/README.md

 ### `last_seen`

 The date when this entry has been last found and written to our database.
 This is useful when you want to update your database.
-After a complete run, this field helps you to identify outdated entries.
+After several complete runs, this field helps you to identify outdated entries.